erincatto/box2c/docs/loose_ends.md

 Here are the current limitations:
 1. Extreme mass ratios may cause joint stretching and collision overlap.
 2. Box2D uses soft constraints to improve robustness.
 This can lead to joint and contact flexing.
+3. Continuous collision does not handle all situations.
+For example, general dynamic versus dynamic continuous collision is not handled.
+[Bullets](#bullets) handle this in a limited way.
+This is done for performance reasons.
-3. Continuous collision does not handle joints.
+4. Continuous collision does not handle joints.
 So you may see joint stretching on fast moving objects.
-Normally this recovers.
+Usually the joints recover after a few time steps.
-4. Box2D uses the symplectic Euler integration scheme.
-It does not reproduce exact parabolic motion of projectiles and has only first-order accuracy.
+5. Box2D uses the [semi-implicit Euler method](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method) to solve the [equations of motion](https://en.wikipedia.org/wiki/Equations_of_motion).
+It does not reproduce exactly the parabolic motion of projectiles and has only first-order accuracy.
 However it is fast and has good stability.
-5. Box2D uses a squential solver to provide real-time performance.
+6. Box2D uses a the [Gauss-Seidel method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method) to solve constraints and achieve real-time performance.
 You will not get precisely rigid collisions or pixel perfect accuracy.
 Increasing the sub-step count will improve accuracy.